-13 Sesame Street Muppets That Make a Difference
+13 Sesame Street Characters Making a Difference in the World

 Sesame Street is all about teaching important life lessons to kids.
 But some of our favorite Muppets on the show have stepped up to deal with major social issues.
 Here's a collection of Muppets who taught kids about the issues facing our world today.